 Ships Of The Golden Age

 The answer lies at the National Maritime Museum (Het Scheepvaart Museum).
-Follow our professional and certified guide through the wonders of this kid-friendly museum.
+Follow your professional, certified guide and discover the curiosities of this highly child-friendly museum.
 Back in the 17th century, huge Dutch ships sailed across the oceans to join the many Dutch trading ports worldwide.
-From New Amsterdam (later renamed New York) to the territories in South Africa and Indonesia, the Dutch traded what they had for spices and riches from those far away worlds.
+From New Amsterdam (later renamed New York) to the territories in South Africa and Indonesia, the Dutch traded what they had for spices and exotic goods from far away countries.

 A kid’s game booklet is also provided for your children’s pleasure to turn this experience into an unforgettable adventure.